FRANK-RAN/FRANK-RAN.github.io/_pages/about_einstein.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

-Hi, I am Frank Ran, a master student of Electrical and Computer Engineering at Rice University.
-My research interest is Efficient Large Language Model, Topic Segmentataion and Rumor Detection.